Recruit (Police and Corrections)

 OVERVIEW OF THE FIVE (5) EMPLOYMENT STAGES for Police/Corrections Recruits

-- STAGE ONE: Recruiting locally and out-of-state, along with pre-screening applicants for employment.
+- STAGE ONE: Recruiting locally and out-of-state, along with previewing career options with applicants for employment.

 - STAGE TWO: Evaluating each applicant's qualifications and suitability for employment through the selection process.